hmchen47/DataScience/AppliedDS-UMich/3-AML/01-FundML.md

     c.
 Partitions observations into k clusters where each observation belongs to the cluster with the nearest mean
     d.
 Memorizes the entire training set

-    Ans: (x - c. d)
+    Ans: a, b, d (x - b, d), (x - c, d) b - correct, d - correct, c- k-mean for unsupervised

 Q7.
 Why is it important to examine your dataset as a first step in applying machine learning?
-(Select all that apply): <br/>
+(Select all that apply):

     a.
 See what type of cleaning or preprocessing still needs to be done
     b.
 You might notice missing data